Holland | Amsterdam to Odoorn | Family

 About Hotel De Hunzebergen

 Amidst woodlands and heath fields you can find the luxurious 4-star Fletcher Hotel-Restaurant De Hunzebergen.
 The rooms are decorated in a stylish, contemporary way and offer a view of the park or the driveway.
 True relaxation is achieved in the state of the art Beauty & Wellness center.
 Take a swim in the pool (indoor and outdoor), visit the sauna or relax in the Turkish steam bath and spa bath.
 A fitness room and a tennis court are also available.
 The hotel has four bowling lanes.
+Culinary delights are in abundance in the restaurant Hunzebergen.
+Weather permitting, dinner is also served on the beautiful terrace.

 Today’s ride travels on dramatic moors dappled with purple heather and dotted with prehistoric stone beds.
 Later, head over to the outdoor market in Emmen and visit its outstanding, prize-winning zoo.
 Then follow fertile pastures and dense woodlands to the thatched village of Eext.
 Back in Odoorn, share memories of the trip as everyone enjoys a farewell dinner together.

 Enjoy breakfast before your guide transfers you to Amsterdam for your departure home.
-The two and a half hour shuttle will give you plenty of time to relax and reflect on your trip before heading home.
+The two-and-a-half-hour shuttle will give you plenty of time to relax and reflect on your trip before heading home.

 **Trip itineraries are subject to change without notice due to road, weather and other factors outside of our control, for the safety and enjoyment of our guests, as deemed necessary and appropriate by Austin Adventures.